sadhna7/Amazon-sales-Data-Analysis-Interactive-Dashboard/README.md

 - Customers preferred prepaid payments over Cash on Delivery(COD).

 ## Dataset
-The Excel workbook contains the raw data, cleaned data, pivot tables, formulas and the interactive dashboard used in this project.
+The Project workbook includes the Raw Data, Cleaned Data, Pivot Tables and the Interactive Dashboard used for analysis.